 The curriculum was developed after a needs assessment was conducted.
 The goal of the curriculum is to equip graduates to teach in any instructional environment.
-Assessment includes self-, peer-, and instructor feedback, examinations, analysis of video and audio recordings, a capstone course project, and an e-portfolio.
-An assessment focus is on reading and responding to colleague's work in a useful and appropriate manner.
+Assessment includes and appropriate manner.
 In the practicum, students observe, assist, and teach, with their teaching being videotaped for self-, peer-, and instructor evaluation.
 Some courses require students to upload videos, which are accessible to all participants, with a goal of establishing a community of practice across different contexts.
 Through discussion about their own different contexts and their readings of different settings, students learn how to engage effectively in intercultural exchanges.
 They also learn about the conditions and issues faced in various contexts worldwide.
+The program uses Blackboard as the LMS platform and utilizes a wide range of both synchronous and asynchronous tools, including Skype-based live interactive discussions and video lectures.
+Although synchronous interactions are not frequent or required, the university insists on students having broadband access.